sevdas/sevdas/README.md

 ## Interests ➿

-- 💁 When not coding, I enjoy coocking with friends and family, doodling, streaming arthouse cinema, being in the nature, reading non-fiction mostly memoirs, playing mucis: [🎵🎵🎵](https://open.spotify.com/user/ss_official)
+- 💁 When not coding, I enjoy cooking with friends and family, doodling, streaming arthouse cinema, being in the nature, reading non-fiction mostly memoirs, playing mucis: [🎵🎵🎵](https://open.spotify.com/user/ss_official)
 - Fun fact: I belive in singularity and do my daily choices based on sustainable facts.